Málaga and the Carretera de Almería: The Tragedy of La Desbandá

 In the early months of the conflict, Málaga operated almost as an independent canton.
 The local worker committees and militias held more practical power than the distant central government.
 While this fiercely independent spirit defined the city, it also left its defences disorganised and poorly supplied.
 The geographical position of Málaga compounded the danger.
 The city was pinned against the Alboran Sea to the south, with rugged mountain ranges isolating it to the north and west.
 The only viable land route connecting Málaga to the rest of Republican Spain was the Carretera de Almería, a narrow coastal highway heading eastwards.

 By late 1936, Nationalist forces under the command of General Gonzalo Queipo de Llano began a steady advance.
-Queipo de Llano was notorious for his nightly radio broadcasts from Seville, using psychological warfare to terrify the Republican population.
+Queipo de Llano was notorious for his nightly radio broadcasts from Sevilla, using psychological warfare to terrify the Republican population.
 He routinely promised brutal reprisals and mass executions once his troops took Málaga.
 These broadcasts were highly effective in sowing terror among the civilian population, laying the psychological groundwork for the panic that would follow.

 The military balance shifted decisively in early 1937 when the Italian Corpo Truppe Volontarie, a Fascist expeditionary force sent by Benito Mussolini, joined the offensive.
 Armed with light tanks and modern artillery, the Italian troops overwhelmed the lightly armed Republican militias defending the mountain passes.
 As the defensive lines crumbled on the 6th and 7th of February, the reality of an imminent occupation set in.